 Further regional trains run to amongst others Potsdam, while long-distance trains provide fast access to Dresden, Rostock, Poland, and the Czech Republic.

 The name of the train station in the basement of the airport terminal is Flughafen BER Terminal 1 — 2, while station “Flughafen BER Terminal 5” is the new name of the old Schönefeld Airport terminal station — most travelers will use neither this station nor this terminal.
-Use the S-Bahn or the very frequent bus X7 to travel between these two stations.
+Use the S-Bahn or the very frequent bus X7 to travel between these two stations — walking is not possible between Terminal 1-2 and Terminal 5.

 By Airport Express Train to Flughafen Berlin Brandenburg (BER)